 your-api-key-here

-In case it worked, deepl should show up as one of the available tools within the "Search and Tools" menu.
+Your MCP should show up in the "Search and Tools" menu.

 Testing Your Server